 "You're telling me," she said with a wrinkled grimace.

 Moss stepped up to the creature's head, looked up at Lockspur, tried to shift his weapon into his other hand and dropped it.
 As he bent to pick it up, Lockspur said, "Leave it.
 I'll get it later."
-Lockspur held out his hand and said, "Can we go the fuck home now?"
+Lockspur leaned down and lifted Moss onto the carcass.
+"Can we go the fuck home now?"

 "I wish."